queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	This means that when we made our `hello` program say hello to just one person at a time, we broke that contract with our users.
-Our new feature is still a work in progress so we should not push it to `master` just yet.
+Our new feature is still a work in progress so we should not push it to `main` just yet.

 	Of course, we could just jump right in and fix it so that both the original feature and the new work perfectly together, but then we would learn nothing